softwaremill/bootzooka/frontend.md

 ### Why Bower AND npm?

-Both tools are package managers; We use npm to manage the build dependencies (grunt and grunt plugins, karma test framework etc.), and Bower to manage the application's dependencies (such as Bootstrap).
+Both tools are package managers; We use npm to manage the build dependencies (node modules: grunt and grunt plugins, karma test framework etc.), and Bower to manage the frontend dependencies (such as Bootstrap).

 ## First run